gsalaman/ps_discord_audio/design.md

 Note that the ATTINY does not have pull-up resistors on it's input, so I've got R5 on the board for that purpose.

+#### LED
+I'm using a custom board with a single WS2812 LED.
+It's able to be driven by the coin cell and the ATTINY.
+The WS2812 will let me change colors on the LED.

 ### PCB Layout
 The final PCB layout is as follows:
 <img width="1009" alt="Screen Shot 2021-07-09 at 9 51 16 AM" src="https://user-images.githubusercontent.com/43499190/125105089-4f4e0d00-e09b-11eb-9d6f-4b0acd7992e0.png">